 Colter Bay RV Park Overview

 Think of Colter Bay Village as summer camp for the entire family.
 This lovely area is set on the shores of Jackson Lake, and offers practical amenities like laundry facilities, showers, restaurants and a grocery store, as well as purely-for-fun diversions like a marina, gift shop, visitor center, and horse corrals.
 Colter Bay has an activity for everyone in the family.
-Visitors can enjoy hiking, kayaking and canoeing, horseback riding, fishing, swimming and beach-going, lake cruises, and ranger-led programs.
+Visitors can enjoy hiking, kayaking and canoeing, horseback riding, fishing, swimming and beach-going, and ranger-led programs.
 Set against the majestic backdrop of the Teton mountains, Colter Bay Village is a must-visit.

 The vast Colter Bay RV Park at Colter Bay Village is set amidst towering lodgepole pines just a short, picturesque stroll away from Jackson Lake.
 The RV Park includes 112 full hookup RV sites including sewer, water, and 20-, 30-, and 50-amp electric outlets.
 The RV Park is open from early-May to early-October.
 As with all campgrounds in the park, the Colter Bay RV Park is very popular and tends to fill up quickly.
 Visitors are strongly encouraged to plan ahead and book early.

 The grocery store , gift shop, and restaurants close on September 25 so please plan accordingly.
 The paid showers will have limited hours.

 Colter Bay and the surrounding area offers a wide variety of activities for all ages, including horseback riding, world-class guided fishing, and raft trips.
 Stop by our activities desk to find the perfect excursion for everyone in your group!